FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

 Much like other Hoare Logics, which we reviewed in :ref:`an earlier section <Part4_Floyd_Hoare>`, separation logic comes in two parts.

 **Separation Logic Propositions** First, we have a language of propositions that describe properties about program resources, e.g., the heap.
-These propositions have the type ``vprop`` in Pulse, [#]_ and, under the covers in the PulselCore semantics of Pulse, a ``vprop = state -> prop``, where ``state`` represents the state of a program, e.g., the contents of memory.
-It is useful (at least at first) to think of a ``vprop`` as a memory property, though we will eventually treat it more abstractly and use it to model many other kinds of resources.
+These propositions have the type ``slprop`` in Pulse, and, under the covers in the PulselCore semantics of Pulse, a ``slprop = state -> prop``, where ``state`` represents the state of a program, e.g., the contents of memory.
+It is useful (at least at first) to think of a ``slprop`` as a memory property, though we will eventually treat it more abstractly and use it to model many other kinds of resources.

 ..
 I'm calling it a hmem to not confuse things with heap vs stack later.

-**Separation Logic Hoare Triples** To connect ``vprop``'s to programs, separation logics use Hoare triples to describe the action of a program on its state.
+**Separation Logic Hoare Triples** To connect ``slprop``'s to programs, separation logics use Hoare triples to describe the action of a program on its state.
 For example, the Hoare triple ``{ p } c { n. q }`` describes a program ``c`` which when run in an initial state